NVIDIA/cccl/ci-overview.md

    - **Example:** `git commit -m "[skip ci] Update README."`

 - `[skip-tests]`: Skips CI jobs that execute tests, but runs all other jobs.
 Useful to avoid time-consuming tests when changes are unlikely to affect them.
+- `[all-projects]`: CI normally skips projects that don't have changes in themselves or their dependencies.
+This forces all projects to build.
+- `[workflow:<workflow>]`:  Execute jobs from the named workflow.
+Example: `[workflow:nightly]` runs all jobs defined in `matrix.yaml`'s `workflows.nightly` list.

 Use these commands judiciously.
 While they offer flexibility, they should be used appropriately to maintain the codebase's integrity and quality.